aantron/ocaml.org/data/planet/kcsrk/ezirmin--an-easy-interface-to-the-irmin-library.md

 uses</a> require
 multiple functor instantiations<sup role="doc-noteref"><a href="https://kcsrk.info/atom-ocaml.xml#fn:irmin" class="footnote" rel="footnote">1</a></sup>.
 The primary goal of Ezirmin is to
 provide a defuntorized interface to Irmin, specialized to useful defaults.
-However, as I&rsquo;ve continued to build Ezirmin, it has come to include a collection of useful mergeable data types including counters, queues, ropes, logs, etc. I will spend some time describing some of the interesting aspects of these data structures.</p>
+However, as I’ve continued to build Ezirmin, it has come to include a collection of useful mergeable data types including counters, queues, ropes, logs, etc. I will spend some time describing some of the interesting aspects of these data structures.</p>